slateci/slateci.github.io/_posts/2021-08-12-open-ondemand-desktop.md

 To set up remote desktop access, set the `enableHostAdapter` value to true, then configure the `LinuxHost Adapter`.
-This is a simplified resource manager built from various components such as TurboVNC, Singularity and tmux.
-By enabling resource management, you can set up more interactive apps and easily manage remote sessions from the OnDemand portal.
-Be sure to create an additional definition for each cluster you'd like to connect to.
+This is a simplified resource manager built from various component softwares.
+By enabling resource management, you can set up interactive apps and manage sessions remotely.

 ```yaml
   - cluster: